JINJINT/onlineFWER/README.md

 This repository contains code of a series of new algorithms for online FWER control.
-It also contains code for reproducing all the figures in the corresponding paper which is available at https://arxiv.org/abs/1905.11465
+It also contains code for reproducing all the figures in the corresponding paper.

 ====================================Common guidance ========================================